Alistair Mann

-Since 2013, he has been a commentator on the BT Sport channel covering UEFA Champions League, UEFA Europa League, French, German, Italian and MLS football.
+Since 2013, he has been a commentator on the TNT Sports channel covering UEFA Champions League, UEFA Europa League, French, German, Italian and MLS football.
 He's also on UEFA's coverage of international matches and has featured regularly on Sky Sports' coverage of those games.

+Since 2024, he has been one of Sky Sports' Football League commentators, working extensively on the SkyBet Championship and Carabao Cup coverage, as well as League One and League Two.
+He's also a regular on Manchester City's coverage.

 Mann has won three National Royal Television Society awards and been nominated twice more.
 He is a winner of the BT Journalist of the Year award.